 In the mid- to late-1860’s, Cincinnati had two major base ball clubs, the Cincinnati Base Ball Club (better known as the “Red Stockings”) and the Buckeye Base Ball Club of Cincinnati (a former townball club).
 The former had superior leadership and was able to pay for premium talent (including a few former Buckeyes).
 This led them to take their nine across the country in 1869, where they defeated all opponents, spread the glory of professional base ball from coast to coast, and put Cincinnati on the sporting map.
 The latter club… did not, folding after the 1869 season.
 The Red Stockings 57-0 season made them one of baseball’s greatest legends and earned Cincinnati the distinction of the “Birthplace of professional baseball”.
 They didn’t lose a game until June of 1870 after 81 straight wins.
 The club folded at the end of the 1870 season for financial reasons, with most of the team moving to Boston.

-In 2000, a vintage base ball club named the Sharonville Shamrocks re-organized, resurrecting the “Cincinnati Red Stockings” name and becoming the Cincinnati Vintage Base Ball Club.
+In 2000, an existing vintage base ball club named the Sharonville Shamrocks re-organized, resurrecting the “Cincinnati Red Stockings” name and becoming the Cincinnati Vintage Base Ball Club.
 A year later, the club sprouted a second team, the resurrected Cincinnati Buckeyes.
 Sporting uniforms and equipment recreated as faithfully as possible, and adhering to the rules and customs of base ball as published for the 1869 season, the two teams brought vintage base ball to Cincinnati.
 Their mission is to provide an entertaining educational experience that accurately portrays the game of base ball according to the rules and customs of the day.
 Club members share a mutual respect for the game of base ball and one another, and through competitive matches with other clubs, will develop increased skills and understanding about the beginnings of the National Pastime.